 However, in order to avoid such confusion from resulting in similar lawsuits in the future, the New Jersey Supreme Court added that, from now on “if the parties to mediation reach an agreement to resolve their dispute, the terms of that settlement must be reduced to writing and signed by the parties before the mediation comes to a close” in order to be enforced.”

-Super Lawyers named Illinois business trial attorneys Peter Lubin and Vincent DiTommaso Super Lawyers in the Categories of Class Action, Business Litigation and Consumer Rights Litigation.
-Lubin Austermuehle’s Illinois business trial lawyers have over a quarter of century of experience in litigating complex class action, consumer rights and business and commercial litigation disputes.
-We handle emergency business law suits involving injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
+Super Lawyers named Illinois business trial attorney Peter Lubin a Super Lawyer in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
+Lubin Austermuehle’s Illinois business trial lawyers have over a quarter of a century of experience in litigating complex class action, consumer rights, and business and commercial litigation disputes.
+We handle emergency business lawsuits involving injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
-You can contact one of our Chicago business trial lawyers for a free consultation at (877) 990-4990 or fill out the contact use form at the side of this blog.
+You can contact one of our Chicago business trial lawyers for a free consultation at 630-333-0333 or fill out the contact us form at the side of this blog contact us here.